List of the youngest mayors in India

 This is a list of the youngest mayors in India.
 This list is inclusive of individuals nearest to the age of majority at the time of their election; usually under the age of 30.

 Youngest mayors

+Before the independence of India, Subhas Chandra Bose was elected as the fifth mayor of Kolkata on August 22, 1930, at the age of 27.